lubeda/EspHoMaTriXv2/README.md

 #### Time component

-Since it is a clock, you need a time component e.g. [homeassistant](https://esphome.io/components/time/homeassistant.html).
+Since it is a clock, you need a time component, e.g. [homeassistant](https://esphome.io/components/time/homeassistant.html).
 It is referenced by its id under `time_component:` The display shows `!t!` until the time source is synchronized and valid.

 #### Font